coreysyms/foundationStickyFooter/README.md

 FAQ's as they come up.
 =====================

-Q: What about HTML 5 allowing for multiple footer tags?
+<b>Q: What about HTML 5 allowing for multiple footer tags? </b>

 A: Sticky Footer will only stick the last < footer > on your page.

-Q: Do I need to apply 100% height to my body?
+<b>Q: Do I need to apply 100% height to my body?</b>

 A: This has been changed from don't to does not matter.
 New sticky footer will still work with height 100%

-Q: How do I span the full width of the browser with my footer in Foundation?
+<b>Q: How do I span the full width of the browser with my footer in Foundation?</b>

 A: If you would like to have your footer span the full width of the browser, apply a style to the footer. footer { background-color:red; }